Don’t let foot pain ruin your summer!

 Make sure you have some shoes and thongs/slides/sandals that you’ll be happy to wear through summer, with a similar level of arch support to what you’ve been wearing recently.

-If you do start to feel a sharp pain on the underside of your heel when you walk, check out our plantar fasciitis blog.
+Check out our plantar fasciitis blog.
 It will tell you what to do straight away.

 Rather than letting it settle in for 6 weeks before having it assessed, give us a call and get on the right path straight away! 😊